10 Minute Project Health Check

 Users are able to use the project deliverables effectively in daily operations

-The realisation of the intended benefits has been verified
+The realisation of the intended benefits has been verified by the project sponsor

 If the intended benefits have not been realised, corrective action has been defined, planned and implemented